KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an XML document cannot be deserialized into a System.Workflow.Runtime.Tracking.TrackingProfile by a System.Workflow.Runtime.Tracking.TrackingProfileSerializer.

-    throw [System.Workflow.Runtime.Tracking.TrackingProfileDeserializationException]::New("an XML document cannot be deserialized into a System.Workflow.Runtime.Tracking.TrackingProfile by a System.Workflow.Runtime.Tracking.TrackingProfileSerializer.")
+    throw [System.Workflow.Runtime.Tracking.TrackingProfileDeserializationException]::New('an XML document cannot be deserialized into a System.Workflow.Runtime.Tracking.TrackingProfile by a System.Workflow.Runtime.Tracking.TrackingProfileSerializer.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Workflow.Runtime.Tracking.TrackingProfileDeserializationException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Workflow.Runtime.Tracking.TrackingProfileDeserializationException.aspx)